jwashek/jwashek.github.io.NEW/_posts/2020-12-26-slae32-assignment-3.md

 The following is the key take-away from the article:

-* Per the author, 8 byte egg is recommended since it can give enough uniquness that it can eaily selected without running any high risk of a collision.
+* Per the author, 8 byte egg is recommended since it can give enough uniqueness that it can easily selected without running any high risk of a collision.

 ## Linux Egghunter Implementation